-Offerings 3 to 12 each require ratepayers to fund infrastructure that is not used, useful or for the most part even owned by ACE, and to subsidize other customers for specialized services not necessary for the Company to provide safe and adequate utility service.
-As demonstrated below, ACE's proposal is in violation of well-established state law and is not authorized by any statutory authority.
-For these reasons, the Board should enter an order dismissing Offerings 3 through 12 of ACE's petition as a matter of law.
+The proposed EV Program would require ratepayers to fund infrastructure that is not used, useful or even owned by PSE&G, and to subsidize other customers for specialized services not necessary for the Company to provide safe and adequate utility service.
+In this regard, as demonstrated below, PSE&G's proposal violates well-established state law and is not authorized 12 See Petition, p.
+4.